industrial-edge/jenkins-cicd/pipeline/README.md

 By default, Jenkins is pulling docker images from [https://hub.docker.com/](https://hub.docker.com/) to use them within your pipelines.
 You can also use any of your favourite docker container registery.

-1) Create account and private repository on docker hub.
+1) Create account and private repository in docker hub.
-2) Push this [docker-image](./src/docker/dockerfile/Dockerfile) using these commands
+2) Push this [docker-image](./src/docker/dockerfile/Dockerfile) to your repositroy using these commands

     ```bash